kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 * **Consumable Capacity**: We might need to free up just a subset of the capacity on a device to satisfy the request of a higher-priority pod.
 We need to make sure the remaining capacity on a device is correctly tracked during preemption simulations, and that we don't overcommit.
-* **Device Binding Conditions**: Pods might be waiting for a resource binding condition, so we want to make sure this is handled correctly during preemption simulations.
+* **Device Binding Conditions**: A lower-priority pod may be blocked in `PreBind` waiting for device binding conditions to be satisfied while already holding an in-flight or allocated ResourceClaim.
+  We need to make sure its reserved capacity is accounted for during preemption simulations and that preempting the pod immediately aborts its `PreBind` wait so the claim can be deallocated.

 Features/scenarios that we will not support:
 * **ResourceClaims that span multiple nodes, and network-attached devices**: Every DRA device has an